ActivityWatch/aw-watcher-window-wayland/README.md

 2. Start aw-server (or aw-qt, but you need to disable aw-watcher-afk and aw-watcher-window so they don't conflict)
 3. Start aw-watcher-window-wayland

+If you want to autostart aw-watcher-window-wayland without aw-qt, you can use the .desktop file provided in this git

 ### Compatibility

 Only supports wayland window managers that implements the following wayland protocols: